cpnat/streamlit-gcp-bootstrap/README.md

 make gcloud-deploy
 ```

-2.4 - Setup Identity Aware Proxy https://cloud.google.com/iap/docs/enabling-kubernetes-howto (OAuth Consent, and Setting Up IAP access).
-Note, some default firewall rules may also need to be disabled.

 ## Clean
 Sentinel files are used to keep track of stages that only need to be run once.
 If you wish to start afresh run